English at Westacre

 At Westacre, the expectation is that children will read for a minimum of 5 times a week, for a minimum of 10 minutes.
 Each child has their own reading record, in their learning journal, which must be filled in by the child and signed by an adult.

-Communication Weeks have been planned into the curriculum to provide rich opportunities to develop pupils’ discussion, debate and drama skills.
+Communication opportunities have been planned into the curriculum to provide rich opportunities to develop pupils’ discussion, debate and drama skills.
 Quality discussion has also been supported in the learning journal through the introduction of the ‘thunk’ of the week and a page dedicated to discussion prompts.
 If children speak well, with confidence, in a range of situations, they will develop strong reading and writing skills.

 The teaching of grammar and punctuation is woven throughout the curriculum.
 Grammar is taught in creative and meaningful ways that go beyond simply knowing terms and categories, towards encouraging children to love playing with grammar and language.
 The purpose of punctuation is to clarify the meaning of texts.
 Readers use punctuation to help make sense of written texts while writers use punctuation to help communicate intended meaning to the reader.